Dr-Lab1/Labyrinthe-Payment/README.md

 Our package can be installed in a number of ways, including composer and github.

 ## Using Composer

+If you haven't composed yet, it's time to install it.
+After all, it's the main installer of PHP dependencies.

+<a href="https://getcomposer.org/download/"> Click here to install composer </a>

 ## Using GitHub

 # How to use Labyrinthe\Payment?